dancodes91/personal_ai_database/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

 For support and questions:
-- Check the documentation
+1. Check this README for common solutions
+2. Review the backend README in `backend/README.md`
-- Review API endpoints at `/docs`
+3. Check API documentation at `/docs`
-- Create an issue in the repository

-## Roadmap

-### Planned Features
-- **Mobile App**: React Native mobile application
-- **Advanced Analytics**: Enhanced dashboard with charts
-- **Integration APIs**: Connect with CRM systems
-- **Real-time Processing**: Live audio transcription
-- **Social Media Integration**: Import contacts from social platforms

-### Version History
-- **v1.0.0**: Initial release with core functionality
-- Contact management, audio processing, queries, events
-- AI-powered features with OpenAI integration
-- Modern web interface with Material-UI
+4. Review console logs for error details

+---

+**🎵 Built with ❤️ for the "Sing with Me" community! 🎵**

+*Connecting hearts through music and technology.*